-Local laws are often silent on relationships involving trans or intersex people, but be aware that these relationships may be arbitrarily captured by laws regarding same-sex relationships.
-In addition, some countries or regions have laws criminalising persons who dress or 'pose' as a person of another sex or gender.
+Local laws are often silent on relationships involving trans or intersex people.
+That these relationships may be covered by laws regarding same-sex relationships.
+In addition, some countries or regions have laws criminalising people who dress or 'pose' as a person of another sex or gender.

-Sex and gender diverse passport holders should be aware that while Australian travel documents are issued in accordance with international standards.
-If you're travelling on a passport showing 'X' in the sex field you may encounter difficulties when crossing international borders given these passports are not commonly used.
+If you're travelling on a passport showing 'X' in the sex field you may encounter difficulties when crossing international borders.
 The nearest Australian Embassy, High Commission or Consulate to your destination will be able to provide further information.

-Be aware that some countries may have restrictions on free speech, political expression and advocacy on human rights issues.
-Research your destination, including our travel advice and consider carefully whether there are any restrictions in place that could affect your ability to make statements on social and political issues that could lead to legal consequences.
+Some countries may have restrictions on free speech, political expression and advocacy on human rights issues.
+Research your destination, including our travel advice.
+Consider carefully whether there are any restrictions in place that could affect your ability to make statements on social and political issues that could lead to legal consequences.

 Consider carefully whether you are comfortable visiting a destination where the local LGBTI community does not enjoy legal protection or may be subject to intolerance or discrimination.

 Be social safely

 - Speak to other LGBTI travellers or the local LGBTI community about the safest locations for social activities.

 - Don't drink to excess or take drugs that might make you more vulnerable or impair your decision making.

 - Be aware of what you're posting on social media and through smartphone dating apps.
 Consider increasing your privacy settings while travelling.

 - Be wary of new found 'friends', particularly those met through online forums or smartphone dating apps.
 Criminals may seek to exploit you or cause you harm because of your sexual orientation, gender identity or intersex status.